Here, I’m going to present a big list of the reasons why small businesses need a website.

 The service-based businesses can include their phone number as well as other contact information to get connected with new clients and the local business with a physical storefront or office can add the map-directions.

-In this way, the new customers who haven’t interacted with your business before can either book the service on call or visit your location directly.
+In this way, the new customers who haven’t interacted with your business before can book service on call or visit your location directly.

 6. You Can Target A Bigger Market